By Jackie Rhoades

 If you think nitrogen might be the cause of your bitter tasting lettuce, add a small amount of wood ash to your soil.

-Finally, try refrigerating the bitter lettuce for 24-48 hours before serving.
+You can also try refrigerating the bitter lettuce for 24-48 hours before serving.